-Shortfin mako sharks, like many shark species, are especially vulnerable to overfishing because they live a long time, take many years to mature, and have relatively few young at a time.
+Shortfin mako sharks, like many shark species, are especially vulnerable to overfishing because they take many years to mature and have relatively few young at a time.
 Recovery from overharvest can take years or decades.
-Sharks require special attention — NOAA Fisheries is conducting research, implementing restrictions and working with fishermen domestically, and pursuing conservation of shark species worldwide to ensure that healthy shark populations stay healthy and that overfished populations recover.
+Sharks require special attention — NOAA Fisheries is conducting research, implementing restrictions, working with fishermen domestically, and pursuing conservation of shark species worldwide to ensure that shark populations are sustainable and that overfished populations recover.

 - Greater amberjack

 Pacific Shortfin Mako Shark

 Mako Shark, Blue Pointer, Bonito Shark, Pacific Mako Shark